RobotLocomotion/models/skydio_2/README.md

 # Skydio 2

-This .obj, .mtl, and .png file were contributed by Abe Bachrach from Skydio.
+This .obj and .mtl file were contributed by Abe Bachrach from Skydio.

 Update: 2024-02-24.
 - The obj was manually edited to add additional faces to the underside of the